Illness, Injury and Death Education

 Please note, the following page does discuss illness, injury and death in chinchillas.
 Unfortunately, when owning a pet, there are circumstances in which any of these can occur.
 This page is here to help educate owners on why these events may happen and how to prevent them from occurring now or in the future.
-Although we are not a veterinarian, we do have over two decades of experience owning chins as pets.
-This has helped us over the years to learn about these different instances of tragedy, both through personal and secondhand experience.
 When owning any pet, it is a good idea to understand that sometimes negative things can occur; this is just part of life.

 If you believe your pet may need medical attention, please contact your veterinarian as soon as possible.
 The information on this page is for informational purposes only and does not forgo the advice of an experienced exotics vet.

 "Malocclusion is a leading cause of untimely chinchilla death and can be caused by genetics, over breeding (for females), environmental conditions, injuries, and/or diet.
 Usually any combination of these things can lead to malocclusion and because chinchillas are part of the rodent family, they are characterized by having continuously growing teeth.
 Just like anything that is continuously being replaced, things will start to go wrong with age.
 If a chinchilla lives long enough, their teeth will inevitably grow wrong at some point and it will lead to overgrowth of the teeth characteristic of this disorder.
 We generally group any misalignment of the teeth, overgrowth, or incorrect growth of the teeth under the broad umbrella of malocclusion.